-Most UU congregations are part of resisting the repressive policies that have intensified under the Trump administration in some way.
-The goal of Love Resists is to support congregations to be a more effective part of resistance by (1) deepening our collective power analysis of how criminalization – the driving force behind mass incarceration and deportation, Islamophobia and transphobia—is at work in our various locales, and (2) to foster movement building and organizing that can create safer more just communities.
+Most UU congregations are part of resisting in some way the repressive policies that have intensified under the Trump administration.
+The goal of Love Resists is to support congregations to be a more effective part of resistance by (1) deepening our collective power analysis of how criminalization – the driving force behind mass incarceration and deportation, Islamophobia and transphobia—is at work in our various locales, and (2) to foster movement building and intersectional organizing that can create safer more just communities.

 There are a few ways to start your team depending upon the size of your congregation and the justice ministries already underway in your congregation.
 First, you will want to familiarize yourselves with the Love Resists Campaign.
 The Campaign holds monthly webinars and Clergy Calls that you can join.
 Sign up for Love Resists emails to receive updates about upcoming webinars and calls.